Mission to Lebanon and Syria

 Vassula also said that the Greek Orthodox Patriarch of Alexandria, Theodoros, welcomed her.
 He was positive and happy about the work and he read all her Messages.
-Other clergymen say no, the Messages are not valid, even without having read them.
+Other clergymen, however, say that the Messages are not valid, even without having read them.
 They persecute her and say calumnies against her.
 That's how it is; the way of God is never easy.

 Then, one of the meeting participants said that the diversity present here cannot be seen by society unless it is also included in political life.
 He mentioned St. John Paul II's letter to Lebanon.
 Vassula replied that if politics was honest, incorrupt, following God's laws and commandments, we would all be friends.

 It is a benefit to be aware that Noursat TV (Télé Lumière) filmed this important event and it was covered by many local news agencies.
 We think the Lord was glorified.